oroinc/documentation/user/back-office/products/products/manage/manage-inventory.rst

 5. Click **Save**.

-For more information about inventory, see :ref:`Warehouses and Inventory <user-guide--inventory>`.
+For more inventory information, see :ref:`Warehouses and Inventory <user-guide--inventory>`.